 Statutory Funding - Funding of the reserve account at a level required by local or state statutes.
-As of 2017 the only state with a statutory funding requirement for homeowners associations is Hawaii.
+As of 2017 the only state with a statutory funding requirement for homeowner associations is Hawaii.
+In the aftermath of the collapse of the Champlain Tower condominium in Surfside, FL (June 2021), it is expected that many states will adopt the policy recommendations of the Community Association Institute with respect to mandatory reserve funding.